mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 The script creates `/gnu/store/` and `/var/guix/` and configures a system service for `guix-daemon`.
-By default the daemon runs from the 'root' users Guix; we won't be using the root account in this guide, so let's start by making the guix-daemon service refer to our local user 'alice' instead.
+By default the daemon runs from the 'root' users Guix; we won't be using the root account in this guide, so let's start by making the guix-daemon service refer to our local user `alice` instead.

 ```sh
 sudo sed -i 's/root/alice/' /etc/systemd/system/guix-daemon.service